One of the really great things about a Disney Cruise is that most things are already included in the cost.

 - When you buy a drink at any bar or in a restaurant, you will automatically be charged an additional 15% gratuity.
 This will be shown on the bill that you have to sign.
 You can add an additional gratuity if you want to.

-- The Spa automatically adds an 18% tip onto the price of all service.
+- The Spa automatically adds an 18% tip to the price of all services.
 I admit I tend to forget this once and then end up with serious sticker shock when I get the bill that you have to sign.
 This also includes the Disney Cruise Rainforest Room

 - Don’t miss this one either.
 Beverage Tasting Seminars are a great adult-only activity on a Disney Cruise.
 The gratuity is not automatic, but it is customary to leave at least an additional 15%.
 The bar staff who run these tastings tend to be excellent so you will want to reward them for their service.

 - Most items on the Disney Cruise Room Service Menu are free.
 However, you do need to tip your Server.
 The customary amount is at least $1 per plate.
 You can either tip in cash or add it to your account when you sign the delivery bill for them.

 - Palo and Remy are the adult-only restaurants on the Disney Cruises.
 The service here is exceptional and although an automatic gratuity is not added, usually you would expect to tip at least 18%.